 Research documents that a significant number of people with one or combination of pelvic floor symptoms may feel too embarrassed to discuss their sexual, urinary and bowel issues with their health care practitioners, thinking that they have to “live with it: or their symptoms are a “normal part of aging” .
-In turn, the health care practitioners did not ask the specific questions to discover if there was a pelvic floor problem.
+In turn, the health care practitioners did not ask the specific questions of all three to discover if there was a pelvic floor problem.

 Many patients with pelvic floor dysfunction have consulted a large number of physicians in a variety of specialities, without getting relief or a clear understanding of their condition.
 This is due to the lack of medical schooling teaching the future doctors how dysfunctional muscles, connective tissues and joints can cause pain and disruption of pelvic floor function.
-Only in the recent 10 years have physical therapists, specializing in pelvic floor dysfunction, found that tight, weak, spasmed, incoordinated muscles of the pelvic floor, lower abdominals, lumbar spine and hips were the primary cause for a wide range of pelvic floor symptoms.
+Only in the recent 10 years have physical therapists specializing in pelvic floor dysfunction, discovered that tight, weak, spasmed, incoordinated muscles of the pelvic floor, lower abdominals, lumbar spine and hips were the primary cause for a wide range of pelvic floor symptoms.
 Ongoing research and our own experience at EMH Physical Threrapy with the thousands of patients we healed, demonstrates that physical therapy can provide understanding, education, effective treatment and relief of pelvic floor symptoms.